SuplexProject/Suplex.Docs/docs/sampleapp.md

 ## Security Configuration - Users, Groups, and Roles

 The SampleApp RBAC configuration follows Suplex best-practice separation of "User-groups" and "Role-groups" -- the distinction being that User-groups are typically aligned to natural business functions, such as workgroups/teams, and Role-groups are aligned to application control requirements.
-In the SampleApp, all the groups a "local" (Suplex proprietary), meaning you can edit group membership.
+In the SampleApp, all the groups are "local" (Suplex proprietary), meaning you can edit group membership.
 Most commonly, User-groups are sourced from an external provider, such as an LDAP store like ActiveDirectory.
-In the setup, Users/User-groups are members of User-groups, User-groups are members of Role-groups, and Role-groups are permissioned to SecureObjects.
+In the setup, Users/nested-User-groups are members of User-groups, User-groups are members of Role-groups, and Role-groups are permissioned to SecureObjects.
+Beyond separating business functions from application control requirements, honoring the User-group/Role-group division supports enterprise entitlement processes and allows the SecureObject permissions ro remain constant and predictable.

-Note that some users are disabled -- this is to show the result at the consumer where, in the course of business, users may need to be prevented from gaining access to protected resources.
+Note that some users are disabled -- this is to show the result at the consumer where, in the normal course of business, users may need to have all access to protected resources immediately revoked.
 Disabling a user or group will prevent all access the SecurityPrincipal is otherwise afforded.

 ![Suplex Sample App Dialogue](img/usersGroups.png "Suplex Sample App Dialogue")